tomahawk-jupiter/my-code-journey/posts/code-example.md

 ---
 title: "Code Example Blog Post"
 date: "2023-05-06"
+tags:
+  - example
+  - javascript
+description: "This is an example blog post, it includes some code examples."
 ---

 This example is to try out how code is displayed.
 How to get syntax highlighting working.